Error Handling

 20

-import com.trustweave.credential.exception.CredentialException
+import org.trustweave.credential.exception.CredentialException

-import com.trustweave.credential.exception.CredentialException.CredentialInvalid
+import org.trustweave.credential.exception.CredentialException.CredentialInvalid

-import com.trustweave.credential.exception.CredentialException.CredentialIssuanceFailed
+import org.trustweave.credential.exception.CredentialException.CredentialIssuanceFailed

 // Handle credential errors with short imports